FragariaChemist/airline_safety/README.md

 ## Problem Statement
 ___
 The overall safety commercial aviation has improved over the years but there remains a pressing need to reduce the incidences of accidents and fatalities and mitigate their impact.
-Preventing accidents requires in investment in staff training and maintanance upkeep.
+Preventing accidents requires an investment in staff training and maintainance upkeep.
 We are interested in predicting airlines based on safety data records and if budget airlines have similar safety records as non-budget airlines.
 We will do this by collecting data from the NTSB aviation accident database concerning american commercial airlines.
 Since most accidents happen at or near airports, we will focus on occurances at different airports.
 The following combination of features will be considered:

 * Event Type (Accident or Occurance)
 * Highest Injury Level